PrashantWalunj/Volume-Control-OpenCV/README.md

 # Volume-Control-OpenCV
-Now control the volume of your Ubuntu/Linux system using your hand gestures
+Now control the volume of your Linux system using your hand gestures

 Works on OpenCV 2.4.x, 3.2.x and Python 2.x, Python 3.x